last updated January 21, 2016

 page for every 5 required).

-page justification for studying your text.
+page justification for studying your artifact.
 The justification should

 A) an introduction that situates the topic within a

-B) background on when, where and to whom the text appeared,
+B) background on when, where and to whom the artifact appeared,

-C) a description of the creator of the text (if relevant),
+C) a description of the creator/s (broadly defined) of the artifact,

-E) a description of reactions to the text (this may include an
+E) a description of reactions to the artifact (this may include an

-F) an explanation on why the text is rhetorically interesting,
+F) an explanation on why the artifact is rhetorically interesting,

-G) a preview paragraph that outlines your research questions
+G) a preview paragraph that outlines your research questions/preliminary arguments

 (this paragraph will transform into your thesis paragraph).

-If your text is not readily available on line, bring enough clean copies of your text to class so that all class
+If your artifact is not readily available on line, bring enough clean copies of your artifact to class so that all class

 Paper 2) Literature review: (10) [10 pages].
 This